philipmatusiak/CopilotClass1/output.md

 You seem to be doing well!
-It's great that you are taking the time to ask for feedback and make sure you are on the right track.
+It's great that you are taking the time to ask for feedback and make sure you are on the right track.# HOw is life?

+ ## Philip Matusiak

+ ### Windows

+Life is what you make of it.
+It can be full of joy and happiness, or it can be filled with challenges and struggles.
+It all depends on how you approach it and how you choose to live it.